Hexagram 2坤Earth

 SynthesisYiGram Editorial

 Read across the three commentarial traditions and the Wenyan Wing, Hexagram 2 names a single posture: pure receptive carrying that succeeds by being correctly disciplined at each of six sequential positions.
 Wang Bi reads Earth structurally — as the unmixed yin principle that completes every cycle Heaven begins.
 Zhu Xi reframes the mare image 牝馬之貞 as the archetype of strength that walks far without taking the lead — gentleness as endurance under direction, not as weakness.
-The divinatory manual Bushi Zhengzong handles Earth practically — the canonical signal for “how should I carry, sustain, or complete what someone else has begun?”, treating the six lines as a sequencing for the carrying arc rather than a verdict on the starting one.
+The divinatory manual Bushi Zhengzong sits in the practical najia tradition; YiGram, following it, reads Earth as the canonical signal for “how should I carry, sustain, or complete what someone else has begun?”, treating the six lines as a sequencing for the carrying arc rather than a verdict on the starting one.
 The Wenyan refuses the easiest misreadings: yieldingness is not weakness, stillness is not absence, and Earth’s virtue lives in the squared-off form of its sustained action.
 Line 3’s 含章 (contained brilliance) and line 5’s 黃裳 (yellow worn underneath) become the canonical formulations of finished competence that does not need attribution.
 The unified posture across all four sources is the same: Earth is not a recipe for passivity; it is a discipline for carrying what has been started — with squared-off competence, with contained brilliance, with prudent silence when the season closes, and with centred authority worn underneath — until the carrying is complete and a different hexagram is owed.

 Yi ZhuanWenyan · Ten Wings